The World’s 2020 end-of-year playlist sounds a little different from those of previous years.

 This year's playlist has some music suggestions from The World's newsroom staff as well.
 They pitched songs — new and old — that have helped them navigate the twists and turns of 2020.

 Digital editor Amanda Lichtenstein has listened to South African musician Nakhane’s song “New Brighton” on repeat.
-“Stuck at home, this is a song that makes you feel like you’re trucking through an expansive landscape — within,” Lichtenstein says. “‘Never live in fear again/No, never again!’ is the refrain.
+“Stuck at home, this is a song that makes you feel like you’re trucking through an expansive landscape — within,” Amanda said. “‘Never live in fear again/No, never again!’ is the refrain.
 Who doesn’t need that kind of message pumping through our hearts this year?”

 The World's Mexico City-based correspondent Jorge Valencia suggested a few songs, including “Nena” by Yendry — alternative R&B from the Dominican Republic by way of Italy.